Table of Contents

 - Location: 600 Poland Ave

-Alright winos, I’m sure you’ve been wondering when I’d get to the New Orleans bars for you.
-Wine lovers will absolutely love Bacchanal, which bills itself as the city’s “backyard party.”
-The city shut down them down due to a lack of permits, but thanks to local support they managed to bring their wine-fueled shindigs back to the city’s Bywater district.
+Bacchanal bills itself as the city’s “backyard party,” and wine lovers absolutely love it.
+The city once shut them down due to a lack of permits, but thanks to local support they managed to bring their wine-fueled shindigs back to the city’s Bywater district.

 I’m not a huge wine drinker, but even I can admit that Bacchanal is one of the coolest New Orleans bars around.

-- Must Try: The Hurricane is the signature drink here
+- Must-Try: The Hurricane cocktail is the signature drink here

 - Prices: $6-8.50 for their cocktails (Hurricanes cost $8.50)